-Qualification(s) Required for Entry to this Programme: Details:

-Level 2:

-- Key Skills requirement / Higher Level Diploma: Minimum of 5 GCSEs at Grade C which must include Maths and

-and/or English.

-- GCSEs required at Grade C or above: S

-Level 3: at least one of the following:

-- AS / A Levels

-- Advanced Level Diploma:

-- BTEC National Certificate / Diploma: Successful completion of the FdA Business & Management or similar Level 5 qualification.

-- VDA: AGNVQ, AVCE, AVS: Love, o quannoanon.

-- Access to HE or Year 0 provision:

-- International Baccalaureate: - Irish / Scottish Highers / Advanced Highers: Work Experience: Minimum of 20 weeks Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
-APEL / APCL possibilities: APL will be considered as per Plymouth University Regulations.
-Interview / Portfolio requirements: Interview will be required.
-Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required: No
+Qualification(s) Required for Entito this Programme: Details: Level 2: - Key Skills requirement / Higher Level Diploma: and/or Minimum of 5 GCSEs at Grade C or 4 which must include Maths and English. - GCSEs required at Grade C or above: Level 3: at least one of the following: - AS / A Levels - Advanced Level Diploma: Occasional appropriation of the EdA - BTEC National Certificate / Diploma: Successful completion of the FdA Business & Management or similar Level 5 qualification. - VDA: AGNVQ, AVCE, AVS: Level 5 qualification. - Access to HE or Year 0 provisior n: - International Baccalaureate: Irish / Scottish Highers / Advanced Highers: Work Experience: Minimum of 20 weeks Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
+APEL / APCL possibilities: APL will be considered as per University of Plymouth Regulations.
+Interview / Portfolio requirements s: Interview will be required.
+Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required No I: